ohmqtt/ohmqtt_python/README.md

 # ΩQTT

-*pron. "ohm cue tee tee" or "ohm cutie"*
+*pron. "ohm cue tee tee" or "omega cutie"*

 A reliable and persistent MQTT 5.0 client library for Python.